 While trademark registration serves to limit duplicate usage, there may be occasions in which a business owner is forced to bring an action to prohibit another from using a similar mark.

 While in no way an exhaustive list, these are among the more common benefits of federally registering a U.S. trademark.
-Regardless of the product or service at issue, federally registering a company’s mark is an important step towards protecting its identity and brand.
+Regardless of the product or service at issue, federally registering a company’s mark is an essential step toward protecting its identity and brand.

-Looking for help with your questions about trademarks?
+Looking for help with your questions about trademarks from a qualified Trademark Attorney?
 Give us a call today to speak to one of our associates about your trademark goals.